Partners

 Wageningen Research is the applied research arm of Wageningen University & Research, dedicated to translating scientific knowledge into practical solutions for agriculture, food, and the living environment.
 Its Greenhouse Horticulture unit is a global reference centre for CEA technology innovation, covering energy efficiency, climate management, and the development of grower-facing tools and practices.

-Founded in 1088, the University of Bologna is the world's oldest university and one of Europe's most prestigious research institutions, with a broad scientific remit spanning the natural, social, and applied sciences.
-Its Department of Agricultural and Food Sciences conducts active research in horticulture, urban and indoor food production, and the sustainability of food systems.
+Founded in 1088, the University of Bologna is the oldest university in the world and one of Europe’s most prestigious research institutions, with a wide range of scientific activities spanning the natural, social, and applied sciences.
+Within the Department of Agricultural and Food Sciences, the vegetable crops and urban agriculture research group conducts extensive research on controlled-environment agriculture and food system sustainability.

 Portugal